All About Scene Description

 And so on.
 Keep your eye on those camera angles, ‘cos they’ll sneak in if you’re not vigilant.
 BARRICADE THE DOORS FFS.

-1. Apply a weed-whacker to all your prescriptive scene description and overwriting.
-What do I mean by “prescriptive” scene description?
-Those “little” and overly-specific actions, usually telling the actor *how* to convey their feelings.
+What is overwriting … Well, that can depend.
+First up, look for those overly-specific actions, usually telling the actor *how* to convey their feelings.
 The most common ones I see are:

 Exhausted, Kelly massages her temples, as if to ward off a headache.